24 May Debating The Kettlebell Swing: The Russian Swing Vs The American Swing.

 In closing, I do agree with Jeff Martone, that there probably is a place for the AKBS, but the RKBS must be mastered first.

-Getting down the RKBS first is absolutely the key here to establish a safer pattern with the AKBS, if that is the style you prefer.
+Learning how to perform the RKBS first is absolutely the key to establish a safer pattern with the AKBS, if that is the style you prefer.

 Is there a debate on this?

 Do what’s right for you, but understand the differences.